SpiralBL0CK/HackerLife.exe/README.md

 %%EOF

-Now what we did was we did i guess you can call it regression testing , where ruben took this poc and started ripping it apart line by line
+Now what we did was we did i guess you can call it regression testing , where ruben took this poc and started ripping it apart line by line.
+The whole process took roughly two weeks from what i remember, but as a funny quork here's how that converstation has gone: